Kunal-Diwakar/Sundown-Studio/README.md

 # Technologies Used 💻
 1. HTML: For structuring the web pages. 📄 <br/>
-2. CSS : For styling and layout enhancements. 🎨 <br/>
+2. CSS: For styling and layout enhancements. 🎨 <br/>
 3. GSAP : For smooth and engaging animations. ✨ <br/>
 4. Lenis : For buttery smooth scrolling effects. 🚀 <br/>